tinaba96/bachelor/README.md

 # Quantization-Flownet2-PyTorch

-This is a quantized network for flownet which is implemented by https://github.com/NVIDIA/flownet2-pytorch.git
+This is a Pytorch implementation of quantized network for flownet implemented in https://github.com/NVIDIA/flownet2-pytorch.git

 The algorithm I used for this quantization is similar to https://github.com/jiecaoyu/XNOR-Net-PyTorch